nixworks/public/news/2006/03/2/README.md

 ##### Alaksandar Kazulin
 ### [ Alaksandar Kazulin, the Social Democratic Party candidate for the office of President of Belarus, was detained by Minsk police after he was rejected entrance to a congress hosted by current leader Alexander Lukashenko.
 Kazulin also suffered injuries during the course of his detention, which is still being enforced, though the elections will commence in 17 days. ](/news/2006/03/2/alaksandar-kazulin-the-social-democratic-party-candidate-for-the-office-of-president-of-belarus-was-detained-by-minsk-police-after-he-was.md)
-_Context: Alexander Lukashenko, Alaksandar Kazulin, Belarusian presidential election, 2006, Belarussian President, Minsk, Social Democratic Party_
+_Context: Belarusian presidential election, 2006, Social Democratic Party, Alaksandar Kazulin, Minsk, Alexander Lukashenko, Belarussian President_

 ##### Shahrud
 ### [ Traces of a prehistoric, 8,000-year-old civilization are found in Shahrud, Iran.
 The discoveries included ovens, craft workshops, and other evidence of settlements. ](/news/2006/03/2/traces-of-a-prehistoric-8-000-year-old-civilization-are-found-in-shahrud-iran-the-discoveries-included-ovens-craft-workshops-and-other.md)